guoyu07/flaplid/README.md

 * `git-commit-id:revision`
 * `resources:resources`

+Note that this is completely optional and will slow down the IDE build process.

 ### Releasing a new version

 Project maintainers with authorization can release a new version like this: